How can I initiate restores for a large volume of Amazon S3 objects that are currently in the S3 Glacier or S3 Glacier Deep Archive storage class?

 3. Choose Create job.

-4. For Region, select the AWS Region that you want to create the job in.
+4. For Region, select the AWS Region where you want to create the job.

 5. Under Choose manifest, enter the following: